szuecs/rate-limit-buffer/README.md

-rate limitter buffer
+# rate limit buffer

-not super profiled data structure, but seems to be ok for an http router
+Not a super profiled data structure, but seems to be ok for an http router

     % go test -bench=. -benchmem -cpu 1,2,4,8 BenchmarkIsRateLimitted          1000000              3131 ns/op             242 B/op          4 allocs/op